What are the challenges of remote working?

 Challenges associated with home working are not always due to the actions of the employee but can also be down to infrastructure weaknesses within the company.

-- Employers may not have adequate back-up and recovery systems in place, meaning data can easily be lost if there is a security breach.
+- Employers may not have an adequate back-up and recovery systems in place, meaning data can easily be lost if there is a security breach.

 - Within the office environment setting employees up with unlimited data access may not be an issue but can lead to a vulnerability against hackers when working remotely.